Alternative Medicine For Arthritis

 Here we will look at some of the most popular alternative medicine for arthritis options.

-You can also find out about other home remedies for arthritis in the supplements and homeopathy sections, or for more conventional treatments visit the Top 15 Arthritis Treatments section.
+You can also find out about other home remedies for arthritis in the supplements & homeopathy section, or for more conventional treatments visit the Top 15 Arthritis Treatments section.

 #CommissionsEarned from Amazon on qualifying purchases

-There are some creams/gels that can be used as natural alternative medicine for arthritis to reduce pain and inflammation.
+There are some anti-inflammatory creams/gels that can be used as natural alternative medicine for arthritis to reduce pain and inflammation.
+You simply rub them into the affected area and people usually notice relief within a few minutes and the benefits can last for a good few hours.

 Voltarol Gel (also known as Diclofenac gel) is an NSAID – non-steroidal anti-inflammatory drug that can help to reduce arthritis pain.
-Penetrax is another popular anti-inflammatory cream for arthritis that receives really good reviews.
+Penetrax, Hempactiv and Fisiocrem are some of the other most popular anti-inflammatory creams for arthritis.
+They all receive really good user reviews of 4.5/5

 Anti-inflammatory creams/gels are one of the most popular home remedies for arthritis and are a good way to relieve pain without the side effects that can be associated with taking medication orally.
-LEARN MORE >
+They are definitely worth a try for anyone with arthritis pain.
+FIND OUT MORE >

-Capsaicin is a popular alternative medicine for arthritis
+Capsaicin cream and patches are a great option for alternative medicine for arthritis soothing pain quickly

 Just make sure you wash your hands after application - if you get it in your eyes or mouth it will really sting!
-LEARN MORE >
+FIND OUT MORE >

 3. TENS Machine

-TENS works by suppressing pain signals to the brain and encouraging the body to produce higher levels of endorphins, the body’s natural painkillers.
-While TENS is a very safe way to treat pain, care must be taken where the pads are placed.
-LEARN MORE >
+TENS machines work by suppressing pain signals to the brain through the natural pain gate system and encouraging the body to produce higher levels of endorphins, the body’s natural painkillers.

 4. Copper Bracelets